Igloo House: Description

 Unusual twin-arched garages and light concrete body set on poles on the waterfront cliff.
 It was designed by Harry Seidler in 1951.
 A distinguishing characteristic is a double-arched garage roof offset against a concrete wall, with a backdrop looking towards Sydney Heads.
 The first Australian house to use flat-slab construction, with special concrete developed by a Sydney engineer, Peter Miller, that did away with heavy foundations.
 The house has been subject to several alterations since construction.

 Condition

-As at 1 November 2002, the physcial condition is good.
+As at 1 November 2002, the physical condition is good.
 Mostly intact, with modifications.

 Modifications and dates

 Modifications - probably mainly undertaken in the 1970s: